 Thanksgiving is right around the corner and our mouths are already salivating for turkey and mashed potatoes.
 With food and family also comes the travel to get to your Thanksgiving destination.
 This year more than 53.4 million people are expected to travel for Thanksgiving in 2021, signaling the highest single-year increase since 2005.
 With more people on the road, the likelihood of an accident increases.
-Here Doug Yates Towing & Recovery discusses a few travel tips to prepare you for the thanksgiving commute.
+Here, Doug Yates Towing & Recovery discusses a few travel tips to prepare you for thanksgiving travel.

 The first thing you should do before holiday travel is checking your tire pressure, fluid levels and lights.
 A blown-out tire or faulty engine can cause major delays during Thanksgiving travel.
 There may be other maintenance your vehicle is due for, which you should consider completing before your trip.
 A well-tuned vehicle is a good way to prevent breakdowns and auto accidents.

 Travel on the least busy days, if possible.
 The Wednesday before Thanksgiving and the Sunday after are expected to be the busiest.
 The days surrounding will have higher traffic volume.
 Remember to be patient as everyone tries to get to their holiday destinations.
 If you can extend your holiday plans then try and travel on off days to reduce the possibility of an accident.

 Driving distracted has gotten out of hand the last several years.
 GPS devices, smartphones and the radio can be major distractions while trying to navigate through busy traffic.
 Bring your phone or technology with you, but remember to have a passenger navigate.
 In some cases, it is even advised to pull over to use these devices to avoid distracted driving.